archerfrank/javaAPICheatSheet/Cassandra.md

 Within the `Data.db` file, rows are organized by partition. **These partitions are sorted in token order (i.e. by a hash of the partition key when the default partitioner, `Murmur3Partition`, is used).** Within a partition, rows are stored in the order of their clustering keys.

+### Ring Membership and Failure Detection

+Cassandra will never remove a node from gossip state without explicit instruction from an operator via a decommission operation or a new node bootstrapping with a `replace_address_first_boot` option.
+This choice is intentional to allow Cassandra nodes to temporarily fail without causing data to needlessly re-balance.
+This also helps to prevent simultaneous range movements, where multiple replicas of a token range are moving at the same time, which can violate monotonic consistency and can even cause data loss.